-This section outlines Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) Program funding the County anticipates receiving for PY 2023 and the amount remainder anticipated for the 2021-2025 Consolidated Plan.
+This section outlines the Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) Program funding the County anticipates receiving for PY 2024 and the amount remainder anticipated for the 2021-2025 Consolidated Plan.
 The CDBG program works to ensure decent affordable housing, to provide vital services to the most vulnerable people in the County's communities, and to create jobs through the expansion and retention of businesses.
 The HOME program funds affordable housing creation and development for LMI households in the County.

-The County anticipates approximately \$1,284,550 for CDBG and \$552,117 for HOME in PY 2023.
-If at any time during the Program Year changes to allocated resources need to be made, any necessary amendments to this Annual Action Plan will be made in accordance with the Town's Citizen Participation Plan and applicable HUD regulations.
-The amount remainder of the ConPlan is two (2) more years of the plan period.
+The County anticipates it will receive approximately \$1,284,550 for CDBG and \$552,117 for HOME in PY 2024.
+If any changes need to be made to the allocation of resources throughout the program year, the necessary amendments to this Annual Action Plan will be made in accordance with the County's Citizen Participation Plan and applicable HUD regulations.
+PY 2024 is the fourth planning year of the 2021-2025 ConPlan and the ConPlan has one (1) remaining year in the five-year period.